TylerSpence/ECE281_CE5/README.md

 This resulted in the following waveform
 ![alt tag] (https://raw.githubusercontent.com/TylerSpence/ECE281_CE5/master/waveformpartthree.png)

+The new command works, as noticeable in the time after 240ns.
+8000 is or'ed with 7, resulting in 8007, as predicted.
 ##Documentation
 C3C Eric Wardner and JP Terragnoli helped me get the appropriate values on the waveform by navigating through the options.